AnggaR96s/Reforestation/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## Why don't skeletons ride roller coasters?
+They don't have the stomach for it.